dragonflyoss/console/CONTRIBUTING.md

  ![](/docs/images/contributing/postman-change-path.png)

-Step 3:If no request is sent, you need to create an example.
+Step 3:If no request has been sent, an instance needs to be created.

 ![](/docs/images/contributing/postman-add-example.png)